learn-co-curriculum/uci-mod-3-what-makes-an-effective-programmer/README.md

 peanut butter and jelly sandwich is a problem, you need the ingredients, you need to arrange them in the right order, you might need to cut off the bread crust.
-Whether we call it a "play" on the soccer field or a "recipe" in the kitchen - essentially what you're doing is following a process.
-We're imagining a process that will solve the problem.
+Whether we call it a "play" on the soccer field or a "recipe" in the kitchen - essentially what you're doing is following a process to create _another_ process &mdash; a process that will solve the problem.

-Good programmers do this every time they start on a new project.
-Their process might look like:
+Good programmers do this every time they start on a new bit of work.
+From adding a tiny new feature to undertaking a revolutionary project.
+Their process typically looks like:

 * What is the problem I'm trying to solve?
 * What does the output look like?
 What is the end result I'm trying to build?